top of page

 The verb 'converse' originates from the Latin word 'conversari,' which is a combination of 'con-' (meaning 'together') and 'versari' (meaning 'to turn').
 This etymological construction aptly captures the essence of 'converse' as it describes the act of engaging in conversation or talking with another person or group, involving the idea of 'turning together' in dialogue.
 Over time, the term made its way into Middle English as 'conversen,' and eventually, it evolved into the modern 'converse.'
 The etymology of 'converse' reflects the cooperative and interactive nature of conversation, where individuals come together and 'turn' their thoughts and words toward each other in meaningful communication.

-Quiz: Find the meaning of converse
+Quiz: Find the meaning of the verb converse:

 Try Again!